GitCats/Biteme/CONTRIBUTING.md

 **** Use "git pull origin master" after staging and committing your own changes on your branch.
 * Be sure to resolve any resulting conflicts on your local branch.
 * DO NOT REBASE ONTO MASTER in order to preserve commit history.
-* Push local commits up to your branch's remote regularly so that teammates can view and reference your progress on the GitHub client.
+* Push local commits up to your branch's remote regularly so that teammates can view and reference your progress.

 TO UPDATE THE ORIGIN MASTER BRANCH: